Skip to content

 If you’re creative, you have a responsibility to put into the world the art that only you can produce.
 Go do it!

-Indie horror thrives on restraint — on letting the mind fill the quiet.
-That’s the space Dark and Deep lives in, and it’s why Walter’s approach stands out: invisible enemies mapped by sound, classical art rubbing against server rooms and office cubicles, and a design ethos that refuses to repeat the same scare twice.
-It’s personal work, and you can feel it in every decision.
+Indie horror thrives on restraint, on letting the mind fill the quiet.
+That is the space Dark and Deep lives in, and it is why Walter’s approach stands out: invisible enemies mapped by sound, classical art rubbing against server rooms and office cubicles, and a design ethos that refuses to repeat the same scare twice.

 Written by Ronny Fiksdahl, Founder & Editor of Fix Gaming Channel.